Lisa Moffat Lisa Moffat

 So.
 You have two options, 1. panic, panic and worry, or 2. hunker down and read every piece of internet advice and old singer folklore on tinctures, lucky omens and cures… there’s got to be a magic tea or brand of cough sweet to help?

-No. Fear not, for a bring you news of modern medical science!
-Here is your third option: Follow my list of practical and proven methods to help, with some science to back them up (Please see link below for a little science).
+No. Fear not, for I bring you news of modern medical science!
+Here is your third option: Follow my list of practical and proven methods to help, with some science to back them up (Please see links below for a little science).

 Plus, feeling proactive and taking control will help give you a positive mindset, as you need your energy for healing, not mental anguish!

-• This list is meant as a lighthearted self-help guide for standard colds and viruses - but please seek medical advice if you are experiencing medical symptoms that are more serious.
+• This list is meant as a lighthearted self-help guide for standard colds and viruses - but please seek medical advice if you are experiencing medical symptoms that are more serious or you are worried.
 Remember that what starts as a simple cold may have a longer effect on your voice/health that requires the services of a medical expert, so monitor your progress and find help if you need it.

 1. Cancel Work/Performances